edgedb/edgedb/docs/datamodel/index.rst

 SDL
 ---

 Your schema is defined inside ``.esdl`` files.
-Its common to define your entire schema in a single file called ``default.esdl``, but you can split it across multiple files if you wish.
+It's common to define your entire schema in a single file called ``default.esdl``, but you can split it across multiple files if you wish.